Questions tagged [saying]

 views

-What is the origin of "на обиженных воду возят"?
+What's the origin of the phrase, "на обиженных воду возят"?

-I've been always wondering what are the origins of this expression?
-I searched through the net and found few discussions on this issue:
+I've always wondered what the origins of this expression are?
+I looked it up online and found a few discussions on the subject:

 Link 1: http://lingvoforum.net/index.php?topic=4111.0